Last Updated on by

 Ultimately, this is a pack you need to try and be prepared to return, just to ensure that it is the right fit.

 The Kelty Redwing 50 is a pack that is designed to carry large amount of gear in a comfortable and organized manner.
 Its versatility allows it to function as a travel and outdoors pack.
 External compression helps to cinch down the load (by way of a scherer cinch) and bring the weight closer to the user’s body, rendering a more balanced weight.

 The dozens of accessible pockets make up for the lack of interior access.

 Additional gear loops provide further options to tack more on, if desired.
 There have been issues with the sternum strap breaking, leaving the Kelty Redwing 50 unbalanced and awkward.
 It can be fixed under warranty, but that can be a pain.
 It’s definitely a feature that potential buyers should look out for while examining the Kelty Redwing 50 in store.

 Overall, the Kelty Redwing 50 is a pack that is solid, moderately durable and lightweight.
 Some have complained that they would rather have a laptop sleeve than the hydration compatible pack.
 But, that is a judgment that depends on the users personal preference and desired use for the pack.

 The Kelty Redwing 50 is great for people who want the ability to do lots of different things on a casual basis.
-If you are looking for a travel pack that can alternate easily between the city and the outdoors, the Kelty Redwing 50 is an excellence backpack for you to consider.
+If you are looking for a travel backpack that is comfy on your shoulder and can alternate easily between the city and the outdoors, the Kelty Redwing 50 is an excellent backpack for you to consider.

 It is highly recommended that a rain cover be purchased along with the pack if you are planning to use it for more outdoor related activities.
 This will just ensure that if rain or wet environments present themselves, your gear will be protected and dry.